HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 How to measure organic traffic?

-You can get a measure of your sitewide traffic in Google Analytics.
-With a bit of digging into the tool, you can find page-specific data.
+You can measure your sitewide traffic in Google Analytics.
+You can find page-specific data by digging into the tool.

-GSC provides basic data about organic clicks, but it’s best to go into a deeper analysis from there.
+GSC provides basic data about organic clicks, but it’s best to conduct a deeper analysis.
 For example, benchmark against the competition to understand the context and value of positive measures.
-It’s another crucial SEO metric to monitor daily.
+This is another crucial SEO metric to monitor daily.

 To do that, you need a more advanced tool like Similarweb.
 The platform delivers fresh, verified web traffic data to help you analyze digital market activity.
 You can view your traffic data in context, benchmark against industry or individual competitors, and easily monitor the entire organic search landscape relevant to your business.